apple/foundationdb/design/transaction-state-store.md

 `txnStateStore`.

-At TLogs, all mutation data are indexed by tags. "txs" tag data is special, since it is only peeked by the master during the transaction system recovery.
+At TLogs, all mutation data are indexed by tags. "txs" tag data is special, since it is only peeked by the cluster controller (CC) during the transaction system recovery.
 See [TLog Spilling doc](tlog-spilling.md.html) for more detailed discussion on the topic of spilling "txs" data.
 In short, `txsTag` is spilled by value.
 "txs" tag data is indexed and stored in both primary TLogs and satellite TLogs.